Lemon Vinaigrette

 Did you make this recipe?Mention @downshiftology or tag #downshiftology!

-Recipe originally posted May 2018, but updated to include new photos and info.
+This recipe was originally posted May 2018, but updated to include new photos and information for your benefit!

 You May Also Like